Kal1-linux/add_domain/README.md

 # SSL AUTO creation script with certbot and nginx to add new domain in one click

 # Prerequisite : in route 53 add Aliases
+# For example : add this "A *.yourdomain.com" instead this "A site.xyz.com"

 #commands to install certbot nginx